BSEB Class 12 English Poem 8 Fire-Hymn Summary, Explanation along with Difficult Word Meanings from Rainbow Book

 Clenched- closed into a tight ball

-Explanation of the above Poem : In the second stanza of the poem the poet witnessed the debauchery of the fire because dead bodies were not completely burnt.
+Explanation of the above Poem: In the second stanza of the poem the poet witnessed the debauchery of the fire because dead bodies were not completely burnt.
 It was the debauchery or immoral behavior of the fire.
-The poet’s father said to him that he could witness half burnt fingers and how the bone remains that had not been burnt were left at the ghat.
-The poet then said that it seemed sometimes that fire forgot that it was dead.
-The poet disclosed his religion that he was a Zorastrian, which was a Parsi religion, who believed that there was a continuing struggle in the world between the forces of light and dark and in his religion fire was worshiped so he tightened his fingers into a tight ball and they were in pain due to the extreme pressure with which he closed them.
-The poet could not see the sins of fire because he was a child and he swore to save fire from the sin of forgetting its dead.
+The poet’s father said to him that he could witness half-burnt fingers and how the bone remains that had not been burnt were left at the ghat.
+The poet then said that it seemed sometimes that fire forgot to completely burn the dead.
+The poet disclosed his religion that he was a Zoroastrian, which was a Parsi religion, who believed that there was a continuing struggle in the world between the forces of light and dark and in his religion fire was worshiped so he tightened his fingers into a tight ball and they were in pain due to the extreme pressure with which he closed them.
+The poet could not see these sins of fire because he was a child and he swore to save fire from the sin of forgetting its dead.

 Poem :